 On each item’s page, you’ll find an ingredient breakdown, storage and serving tips, and shipping details.
 Shipping costs and methods depend on the business the baked goods ship from.
 Goldbelly ships all over the U.S.

 Why We Chose It: The elusive artisanal gluten-free loaf can be yours at last.
 New Cascadia sells bread and pastries that you can stock up on and freeze for months.

 Expensive shipping for some locations

 Established in Portland, Oregon, in 2007, New Cascadia Traditional grew out of co-founder Chris Gumke’s severe gluten intolerance.
-The company's initial experiments grew from stalls at farmers markets to a full-blown bakeshop that now ships.
+The company's initial experiments grew from stalls at farmer's markets to a full-blown bakeshop that will deliver bread.
 These products freeze well, so you can place an order to freeze and thaw as needed to supplement your weekly grocery store haul.

 A sandwich loaf runs $7 and four bagels are $10.
 The bakery ships items fresh, sending them out to the continental U.S. Monday through Wednesday, so refer to the shipping page on the company's website to strategize your order or check in with customer service.
 Shipping costs are based on weight and location, and the bakery recommends using the fastest option possible to ensure quality.
 There is no subscription option.

 Bread delivery isn’t cheap, but you can get quality loaves shipped to your door on a timeline that works for you.
 If you want mostly regular sliced sandwich loaves, ordering online from your local grocery store is your best bet.
 But if you live far from decent bakeries or just want to try something different, getting bread delivered can be a welcoming adventure.
 We recommend starting your search with Zingerman’s Bakehouse and going from there.